“Student loans—my favorite!” (Said no one ever.)

 I like the way you think.
 And even though the rest of the world makes it seem impossible, you can cash flow your whole college experience with some smart strategies and hard work.

 Here are just a few examples of how you go to school without loans:

 - Find scholarships and grants.
-You can find free money by filling out the FAFSA form, researching organizations in your field of interest that offer scholarships, and using an online search tool like this Debt-Free Degree Scholarship Search.
+You can find free money by filling out the FAFSA form, researching organizations in your field of interest that offer scholarships, and using an online scholarship search tools.

 - Choose a school you can afford.
 That might mean starting out at community college or going to a public, in-state school instead of a private university (there really is a huge difference in tuition costs).
 It might mean going to a trade school or directional school—and that’s totally okay.
 If you find yourself asking if college is really worth it, remember: The only real “dream school” is the one you can afford to go to debt-free.